 A report by Dr. Philip Kirby in October 2015, titled LEVELS OF SUCCESS The potential of UK apprenticeships; Improving social mobility through education, also states that:

 With the continuing rise of University fee's, this route into employment can offer a much more cost-effective alternative.
 Plus, in a recent UKCES UK Employer Skills Survey 2015, 66% of employers rated relevant work skills as a ‘critical’ or ‘significant’ factor in recruiting new employees.
-With employers putting an ever increasing value on work experience, compared to academic skills, there has never been a better time for your son or daughter to find a job they enjoy!
+With employers putting an ever increasing value on work experience, compared to academic skills, there has never been a better time to find a job you enjoy!

 Types of Apprenticeships